Yes, we're now running our Spring Sale. All Courses are 30% off until 31st March, 2026

 WHERE Country='USA';

-In this example, the query selects and returns all customers from the ‘Customers’ table based in the USA.
+This query returns the names and countries of all customers from the Customers table located in the USA.

 In essence, all queries are statements, but not all statements are queries.
 A query is a statement that retrieves data, while statements can do this and much more, including modifying data and altering the database structure.